How to Use Shikakai Powder for Quick, Healthy Hair Growth

 I like to keep a bottle with a soap pump dispenser filled with diluted shikakai soap in the shower.
 That way it's ready to use at all times.
 I use it in my hair and as a body wash.
 So far I'm loving it.

-Dr. Bronner's shikakai soap is all natural.
+Dr. Bronner's shikakai soap is all-natural.
 These are the ingredients: Organic White Grape Juice, Organic Sucrose, Organic Coconut Oil, Potassium Hydroxide, Organic Olive Oil, Organic Tea Tree Oil, Organic Shikakai Powder, Organic Hemp Oil, Organic Jojoba Oil, Citric Acid, and Tocopherol.

 This soap comes in many different smells, just like their castille soap.
-My favorite scent is tea tree oil, but there many others to choose from.
+My favorite scent is tea tree oil, but there are many others to choose from.